AlexsLemonade/OpenScPCA-analysis/docs/getting-started/accessing-resources/getting-access-to-data.md

 You can run the download script with all default options to download all processed samples from the most recent release in `SingleCellExperiment` format:

+!!! warning
+    **The full data release download is quite large: over 35 GB for `SingleCellExperiment` format, and over 100 GB for `AnnData` format.
+    Please download the full data release with caution!**

 ```sh
 ./download-data.py
 ```